ddev/ddev/pkg/ddevapp/testdata/TestApptypeDetection/magento/README.md

 - `Mage_Xmlconnect`
 - `Phoenix_Moneybookers`

-## Development Environment with ddev
+## Development Environment with DDEV
 - Install [ddev](https://ddev.com/get-started/)
 - Clone the repository as described in Installation -> Using Git
 - Create a ddev config using ```$ ddev config``` the defaults should be good for you